microsoft/prose/team.md

 generated program can be serialized into and integration of PROSE technology with partners.
 {% include about-row-end.liquid.html %}

+{% include about-row-start.liquid.html name="Ivan Radiček" img="Ivan-Radicek.jpg" link="https://www.radicek.com/" %}
+Ivan is a Researcher in the PROSE team.
+Previously, he was a research assistant at TU Wien ([Formal Methods in Systems Engineering](http://forsyte.at/) group), where he worked on applying formal methods and programming languages in programming education and cost analysis.
+Ivan's research interests include program synthesis, programming languages, and software engineering.

 </div>

 # Alumni